ajot/alexa-guided-walkthrough-using-node-sdk/part-2/README.md

 **Get the story by calling the function getNextStory()**

-As we established in the last step, if the canHandle() function returns true for StartStory handler, our skill should begin narrating the story.
+As we established in the last step, if the canHandle() function returns true for `StoryHandler`, our skill should begin narrating the story.
 To get the story, we make a call to a little helper function `getNextStory()`, which returns the story to be narrated as an object of the form:

 ```
 {